6cdh/racket-fixw/indent.md

 # Indent

-`fixw` indenter has a basic assumption: user defined procedure is more common than macros and special forms.
+`fixw` indenter has a basic assumption: user defined procedure is more common than macros.
 It will perform procedure indent by default.

 The procedure indent look like this: